kmesiab/go-audibly/README.md

 #### Description

 The .env file contains environment variables that are crucial for the application's configuration.
 These variables are used to specify various settings like AWS configurations, folder paths for audio and transcript files, etc.

 #### Variables

 - APP_NAME: The name of the application.
 - ENV: Specifies the environment in which the application is running.
 Set this according to your SDLC.
 - WATCH_FOLDER: The folder path to watch for new audio files.
 - TRANSCRIPT_FOLDER: The folder path where transcribed text files will be saved.
 - PROCESSED_AUDIO_FOLDER: The folder path where processed audio files will be saved.
-- AWS_S3_INPUT_BUCKET_NAME: AWS S3 bucket name for input (pre-transcoded) files.
+- AWS_S3_INPUT_BUCKET_NAME: AWS S3 bucket name for input (audio) files.
-- AWS_S3_OUTPUT_BUCKET_NAME: AWS S3 bucket name for output (post-transcoded) files.
+- AWS_S3_OUTPUT_BUCKET_NAME: AWS S3 bucket name for output (transcripts) files.
 - AWS_REGION: AWS region.
 - AWS_ACCESS_KEY_ID: Your AWS access key.
 - AWS_SECRET_ACCESS_KEY: Your AWS secret access key.